Free: Healthy Freezer Meals Recipe EbookGet It Now

-This oven baked salmon recipe has become a dinner staple at our house for years.
-Pan searing salmon is the best way to get crispy skin, but you’ll want to know how to cook salmon in the oven too.
-Similar to baked Chilean sea bass, it’s a quick recipe that comes out tender and flaky.
+This oven baked salmon recipe has been a dinner staple at our house for years.
+Pan searing salmon is the best way to get crispy skin, but you’ll want to know how to cook salmon in the oven for those times that you want a hands-off option.
+Like baked cod, sea bass, and rainbow trout, it’s a quick and easy fish recipe that comes out tender and flaky, with plenty of flavor.

-Why This Is The Best Baked Salmon Recipe
+Why You’ll Love This Oven Baked Salmon Recipe

-- Bright and fresh flavors from lemon, olive oil, dill, and parsley
+- Bright and fresh taste from lemon, olive oil, dill, and parsley

 - Just 6 simple ingredients